Skip to content

 FROM table

-Another example is conditionally executing a pre/post-statement depending on the current runtime stage.
-For instance, the following @IF post-statement will only be executed at model evaluation time:
+This example conditionally executes a pre/post-statement depending on the model's runtime stage, accessed via the pre-defined macro variable @runtime_stage.
+The @IF post-statement will only be executed at model evaluation time:

 MODEL (